What is CAMDOC

 It can be found on their website (link).

 CAMDOC Alliance sent a response paper (pdf) which summarises the many points with which it is in agreement, and also comments on those that it is not in agreement with, outlining the reasons.
 The response paper also includes a request for a dialogue.
-CPME responded with an acknowledgement of receipt but unfortunately has not yet granted our request.
+CPME responded with an acknowledgement of receipt and referred CAMDOC to the national medical associations across Europe.